 Further Reading and External Resources

-- IRS Small Business and Self-Employed Tax Center – Comprehensive guide on tax obligations and deductions for self-employed individuals.
+- IRS Small Business and Self-Employed Tax Center – The IRS hub for tax obligations, deductions, and filing requirements for self-employed individuals.

 This blog post covers various aspects of using a Self-Employed Tax Deduction Calculator, providing both a practical tool and in-depth information to help self-employed individuals manage their taxes effectively.